Shrine of the Sacred Heart: History

 The church is located at 3211 Sacred Heart Way (formerly Pine Street, NW), nestled in between the Mt.
 Pleasant and Columbia Heights regions of the District of Columbia, just off 16th Street Northwest, for a long time a de facto dividing line in the tensely racially divided Washington in the decades after the city's 1968 riots.

 The original parish church was located at the corner of 14th Street and Park Road, Northwest (current site of the Tivoli Theater), and the current church was established in the 1920s.
 The building was designed by the architectural firm of Murphy & Olmsted, and the architectural sculptor was John Joseph Earley.
 Incorporated into the design is Earley's innovative technique of beautifying concrete by infusing the mixture with fragmented quartz stones, then scraping away the surface of the concrete during drying to further expose the stones as the concrete sets.
 The same technique can be seen in Earley's work at Meridian Hill Park, a half-mile south.
 This technique is today known as the Mo-Sai Technique.

-Local tradition holds that the church was built on a spur off 16th Street because the artery was home to many mainline Protestant churches, whose leaders objected to a Roman Catholic church joining them on 16th Street, long the home of high-profile religious institutions in Washington.
+Local tradition holds that the church was built on a spur off 16th Street because the artery was home to many mainline Protestant churches, whose leaders objected to a Catholic church joining them on 16th Street, long the home of high-profile religious institutions in Washington.
 Locals also pass on a similar as-yet-unverified story for the mansion and property next door to the church, which houses a branch of the DC Department of Recreation, supposedly because a previous owner donated it to the city out of a fear that it would eventually fall into Catholic hands if it was sold to another private owner.